kizniche/Mycodo/mycodo-manual.rst

 If you already have Mycodo installed, you can perform an upgrade to the latest `Mycodo Release <https://github.com/kizniche/Mycodo/releases>`__ by either using the Upgrade option in the web interface (recommended) or by issuing the following command in a terminal.
-A log of the upgrade process is created at ``/var/log/mycodo/mycodoupgrade.log``
+A log of the upgrade process is created at ``/var/log/mycodo/mycodoupgrade.log`` and is also available from the ``Configure -> Mycodo Logs page``.

 .. code:: bash

-   sudo /bin/bash ~/Mycodo/mycodo/scripts/upgrade_commands.sh upgrade
+   sudo mycodo-commands upgrade-mycodo

 Backup-Restore
 ==============

 ``[Gear Icon] -> Backup Restore``

-A backup is made to /var/Mycodo-backups when the system is upgraded or through the web interface on the ``[Gear Icon] -> Backup Restore`` page.
+A backup is made to /var/Mycodo-backups when the system is upgraded or instructed to do so from the web interface on the ``[Gear Icon] -> Backup Restore`` page.

-If you need to restore a backup, this can be done on the ``[Gear Icon] -> Backup  Restore`` page.
+If you need to restore a backup, this can be done on the ``[Gear Icon] -> Backup  Restore`` page (recommended).
 Find the backup you would like restored and press the Restore button beside it.
-A restore can also be initialized through the command line.
-Use the following commands to initialize a restore, changing the appropriate directory names, 'user' to your user name, and TIME and COMMIT to the appropriate text found as the directory names in /var/Mycodo-backups/
+If you're unable to access the web interface, a restore can also be initialized through the command line.
+Use the following command to initialize a restore.
+The [backup_location] must be the full path to the backup to be restored (e.g. "/var/Mycodo-backups/Mycodo-backup-2018-03-11_21-19-15-5.6.4/" without quotes).

 .. code:: bash

-   sudo mv /home/user/Mycodo /home/user/Mycodo_old
-   sudo cp -a /var/Mycodo-backups/Mycodo-TIME-COMMIT /home/user/Mycodo
-   sudo /bin/bash ~/Mycodo/mycodo/scripts/upgrade_post.sh
+   sudo mycodo-commands backup-restore [backup_location]

 Web Interface
 =============